 Candied Yams Recipe

 George Washington Carver came up with over 100 products using sweet potatoes, including a variety of foods as well as dyes and wood fillers!
 Well, I only have one use for now, and that is this Candied Yams Recipe.
 You may notice I use pumpkin pie spice for this recipe, and I encourage you to make your own pumpkin pie spice!
 If you do use store-bought pumpkin pie spice, use half a teaspoon for this recipe.
 Homemade spices have a lot more flavor and spice, so cut the amounts in half for future recipes.
-I love having my own stash of spices because you can make as much as you want and usually they are made with spices you have on hand.
-With just a few ingredients, you will have a sweet side dish in about an hour.

 How to Make Candied Yams